gongyibei/infmidi/README.rst

 Related projects
 ----------------

-- `mido <https://github.com/mido/mido>`_ - a library for working with MIDI messages and ports.
+- `mido <https://github.com/mido/mido>`_ - A library for working with MIDI messages and ports.
 (INFMIDI is based on mido)
 - `music21 <https://github.com/cuthbertLab/music21>`_ - A Toolkit for Computational Musicology.
 - `pretty-midi <https://github.com/craffel/pretty-midi>`_ - Utility functions for handling MIDI data in a nice/intuitive way.
 - `musicpy <https://github.com/Rainbow-Dreamer/musicpy>`_ - A music programming language in Python designed to write music in very handy syntax through music theory and algorithms.